NOTE 3: MATERIAL ACCOUNTING POLICIES

 The acquisition date is the date on which control is transferred to the acquirer.
 Judgement is applied in determining the acquisition date and determining whether control is transferred from one party to another.
 Control exists when the Company is exposed to, or has rights to variable returns from its involvement with the entity and has the ability to affect those returns through power over the entity.
 In assessing control, potential voting rights are considered only if the rights are substantive.

-Consideration transferred includes the fair values of the assets transferred, liabilities incurred by the Company to the previous owners of the acquiree, and equity interests issued by the Company.
-Consideration transferred also includes the fair value of any contingent consideration.
+transferred also includes the fair value of any contingent consideration.
 Consideration transferred does not include amounts related to the settlement of pre-existing relationships.
 Any goodwill that arises on account of such business combination is tested annually for impairment.

 Any contingent consideration is measured at fair value at the date of acquisition.
 If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as equity, then it is not re-measured and the settlement is accounted for within other equity.
 Otherwise, other contingent consideration is re-measured at fair value at each reporting date and subsequent changes in the fair value of the contingent consideration are recorded in the Statement of Profit and Loss.

-a past event, and its fair value can be measured reliably.
-On an acquisition-by-acquisition basis, the Company recognises any non-controlling interest in the acquiree either at fair value or at the noncontrolling interest's proportionate share of the acquiree's identifiable net assets.
+A contingent liability of the acquiree is assumed in a business combination only if such a liability represents a present obligation and arises from a past event, and its fair value can be measured reliably.
+On an acquisition-by-acquisition basis, the Company recognizes any non-controlling interest in the acquiree either at fair value or at the non-controlling interest’s proportionate share of the acquiree’s identifiable net assets.

-In case of Pooling of interest method of accounting, the assets and liabilities of the combining entities recognises at their carrying amounts.
-No adjustment is made to reflect the fair value or recognise any new assets and liabilities.
+In case of Pooling of interest method of accounting, the assets and liabilities of the combining entities recognizes at their carrying amounts.
+No adjustment is made to reflect the fair value or recognize any new assets and liabilities.
 The financial information in the financial statements in respect of prior periods restates as if the business combination had occurred from the beginning of the preceding period.
 The difference, if any, between the amount recorded as share capital issued plus any additional consideration in the form of cash or other assets and the amount of share capital of the transferor is transferred to capital reserve and presented separately from other capital reserves.

 Transaction costs that the Company incurs in connection with a business combination such as finders’ fees, legal fees, due diligence fees, and other professional and consulting fees are expensed as incurred.